tavaresgerson/mysql-docs/v8/en/06 MySQL Programs [Pending]/44-innochecksum.md

   ```
 * `-` option.

   Specify the `-` option to read from standard input.
-If the `-` option is missing when “read from standard in” is expected,  **innochecksum** prints **innochecksum** usage information indicating that the “-” option was omitted.
+If the `-` option is missing when “read from standard in” is expected, `innochecksum` prints `innochecksum` usage information indicating that the “`-`” option was omitted.
 Example usages:

   ```
   cat t1.ibd | innochecksum -
   ```

-  In this example,  **innochecksum** writes the `crc32` checksum algorithm to `a.ibd` without changing the original `t1.ibd` file.
+  In this example,   `innochecksum` writes the `crc32` checksum algorithm to `a.ibd` without changing the original `t1.ibd` file.

   ```
   cat t1.ibd | innochecksum --write=crc32 - > a.ibd